1000tjx/vue3-datatable/README.md

 - Custom cell render
 - You can select columns you want to render
 - You can set a custom color for focused row
+- You can search on multiple columns
+- Columns can be removed, added to filter to search
+- You can make custom search hndlaer "**onSearch**" this prop is a function (query, cols) => {}

 # Usage